 But if you’re travelling overseas – which would include anywhere in Ireland for citizens of Great Britain – it’s of added importance.
 Whether you’re travelling for leisure or business, travel insurance makes sure you’re protected against losses, theft, cancellations and delays that you might experience during your travel.

 The currency of the Republic of Ireland is the Euro.
-Euros of one of many currencies available with the Post Office Travel Money Card, which you can use to easily access your holiday money while abroad.
+Euros are one of many currencies available with the Post Office Travel Money Card, which you can use to easily access your holiday money while abroad.

 Healthcare for Brits in Ireland